Chapter 9: Coordination Compounds Class 12 Chemistry NCERT Solutions

 Answer:

-• (ii) Shows optical isomerism due to the presence of three chiral bidentate ligands (en).
+(ii) Optical isomerism (due to three chiral bidentate ligands)

 Intext Question 9.4